KaspervdHeijden/dotfiles/README.md

 ### Notes

 #### gitc function
-Working with a repository where you don't need (or want) to perform fork-, master- and/or newline checks, you can pass the appropriate flags or define git variables for them.
+Working with a repository where you don't need (or want) to perform fork-, default branch- and/or newline checks, you can pass the appropriate flags or define git variables for them.

 Add the variable to the specific reposity, to not have to pass `-f` anymore: